EvanDotPro/GtkGrab/README.md

 Installation
 ------------
 * Clone your own copy via Git.
-* Upload handler.php to your server and set a username and password.
+* Set a username and password in handler.php and upload it to your server.
 * Create a directory called **`caps`** on your server in the same directory as handler.php and chmod it to 777.
 * Copy config.cfg-sample to config.cfg.
 Set the username and password to match handler.php and posturl to be the URL to handler.php.
 * Follow any platform-specific instructions below.